flipflopsen/MessagingCorp/README.md

 ## Open To-Do's
+- **Load Balancing**
+  - Populate from DB or sth at startup and keep most of the stuff in enc memory
+  - reduce database calls and work from memory as mich as possible, or make it configurable
+  - check memory usage and when it gets too high, update database and make some space
 - **User Management:**
   - Let users create a Token for adding friends more easy.
 [X]
 - **Lobby Management:**